-Beginning and Lower School
+Beginning & Lower School Arts Program in Portland

 In the Beginning School, students practice being artists in a community space with peer artists.
 Research suggests that engaging in music play provides important stimulus for young children.
 Singing together in a group is a powerful tool for creating empathy for others and a greater sense of community, so a key component of Beginning School music is to experience musical play that helps young children build a musical community.
 Visual arts are a means for young children to express themselves, their thinking, and their learning.
 In addition to creating their own art, students practice sharing their artwork as well as seeing and responding to peers’ works.
 All of this leads to conversations about creations, working process, inspiration, problem solving, persevering, strengths, and challenges.